google/ExoPlayer/guide.md

 Track selection determines which of the available media tracks are played by the player's `Renderer`s.
-Track selection is the responsibility of a `TrackSelector`, an instance of which must be provided whenever an `ExoPlayer` is built.
+Track selection is the responsibility of a `TrackSelector`, an instance of which can be provided whenever an `ExoPlayer` is built.

+{% highlight java %}
+DefaultTrackSelector trackSelector = new DefaultTrackSelector();
+SimpleExoPlayer player =
+    ExoPlayerFactory.newSimpleInstance(context, trackSelector);
+{% endhighlight %}

 `DefaultTrackSelector` is a flexible `TrackSelector` suitable for most use cases.
 When using a `DefaultTrackSelector`, it's possible to control which